toji/webgpu-gltf-case-study/index.md

    - And finally many of the tips below about sorting buffers and reducing state changes ALSO apply to WebGL!
 </details><br/>

-### A naive first pass at WebGPU rendering
+### First pass at rendering with WebGPU

 So how would we render the same data with WebGPU?

 ### Vertex buffer uploading

 As with the WebGL version, you would first identify all the `bufferViews` referenced by the `primitive.attributes` and upload their data to `GPUVertexBuffer`s.
-This is relatively straightforward and we won't spend much time on it here, the trickiest bit is simply remembering that WebGPU buffer sizes must be a multiple of 4, a restriction that didn't exist in WebGL.
+This is relatively straightforward and kind of hard to do in a way that's "wrong", so we won't spend much time on it here.

+The trickiest bit is that **WebGPU buffer sizes must be a multiple of 4**, a restriction that didn't exist in WebGL.
 As such we need to round up the allocated size to the nearest multiple of four.
-It also makes it easier in this case to use buffer mapping rather than `writeBuffer()` to set the data, since `writeBuffer()` also requires that the data size to upload be a multiple of 4 but `TypedArray.set()` can handle any size.
+That fact also makes it easier in this case to use buffer mapping rather than `writeBuffer()` to set the data, since `writeBuffer()` also requires that the data size to upload be a multiple of 4 but `TypedArray.set()` can handle any size as long as the destination buffer is at least as large as the source.

 ```js
 function createVertexBufferForBufferView(bufferView) {